m5stack/m5-docs/docs/en/unit/hub.md

 ## Description

-**<mark>HUB</mark>** is a module for M5GO to expand GROVE port added three GROVE ports for user.
-So you can control 3 GROVE devices with only one M5GO Core at a time.
+**HUB** is one of the six Units in M5GO, allowed buy separately.
+This Units is used for GROVE port expanding.

-## Feature
+Notice: **HUB** is just a hardware expander, if you are looking for hardware and software(standard protocol) expander like I2C, Single-bus, please check **PaHUB** or **PbHUB**.
+If you connectted two I2C slave devices onto **HUB** that share the same adress, you will have problem getting I2C data from both.

--  Instantly Add Three 4-Pins-GROVE ports to Any Compatible Device
+## Product Features

--  GROVE interface, support [UIFlow](http://flow.m5stack.com) and [Arduino](http://www.arduino.cc)
+-  GROVE Expander
--  Two Lego installation holes
+- Two Lego-compatible holes

 ## Include